Charlene (singer): The Last American Virgin soundtrack

 "It Ain't Easy Comin' Down" was recycled on the I've Never Been to Me LP and re-released as its second, follow-up single (1621 MF).
 The 1982 bid bubbled under at #109 in America but did ascend to #8 on the Norwegian charts.
 Radio airplay affixed an ending harmony, "It ain't easy without you," which is not on the album version.
 This rendition (with the extra harmony) was also used in the 1982 film The Last American Virgin.
-Although the original Virgin compilation did not contain the cut, "It Ain't Easy Comin' Down" has since been added to extended editions of the soundtrack, including 2004 and 2012 re-issues.
+Although the original Virgin compilation did not contain the cut, "It Ain't Easy Comin' Down" was subsequently added to the 2004 extended edition of the soundtrack.

 The Sky Is the Limit

-When Charlene re-signed with Motown in 1982, Motown agreed not only to the mainstream production of a brand new album of material but also to the US release of a religious set she had already started with Chapel Lane Records in England.
+When Charlene re-signed with Motown in 1982, Motown agreed not only to the mainstream production of a brand new album of material but also to the U.S. release of a religious set she had already started with Chapel Lane Records in England.
 The 1982 outing, The Sky Is the Limit (Motown 6024 ML), offers reflective gospel music with several songs penned by Charlene herself plus a cover of Lionel Richie's "Jesus Is Love".

 Used to Be

 Toward the end of the year, Charlene also released a new single, a duet with Stevie Wonder entitled "Used to Be" (1650 MF), which the authors-composers of "I've Never Been to Me" also wrote and composed.
 But it stalled in the Hot 100 at #46 (and reached #31 on the AC and #35 on the R&B).
 However, "Used to Be" did go to #13 on the Swiss Hitparade charts in December 1982.
 The controversial lyrics of "Used to Be", which lamented an uncaring, self-centered society, caused some radio stations in the U.S. to refuse to play the single and facilitated its actual ban in England.
 The lines deemed most unacceptable were delivered by Wonder in the song's first verse: "Have another Chivas Regal/You're 12-years old and sex is legal."
 Peaking at #162 on Billboard's Top 200, Charlene's corresponding Used to Be album (Motown 6027 ML) was not as successful as the I've Never Been to Me LP.
-Highlights of Used to Be included a rendition of "You're Home", which had previously appeared in the stage musical Daddy Goodness, and a cover of "Heaven Help Us All," originally popularized by Stevie Wonder.
+Highlights of Used to Be included the ethereal love ballad "Rainbows", which was also used in the 1983 TV movie Happy Endings (where it was sung by Catherine Hicks); a rendition of "You're Home", which had previously appeared in the stage musical Daddy Goodness, and a cover of the gospel anthem "Heaven Help Us All," originally popularized by Stevie Wonder.
 Whereas Wonder's version of "Heaven" used the terms "black man" and "white man", Charlene's take altered the words to "poor man" and "rich man".